 Our kids love Lego.
 My husband loves Lego.
 We’ve talked about planning a visit to Legoland Toronto for quite some time.
 December 2017 brought us the opportunity to take all three kids and spend a day there.
 We were traveling to Toronto to spend a few weeks during the Christmas holidays and being offered a sponsored visit was a perfect addition to our trip.
-We have included everything you need to know for your visit and you will find our personal review at the bottom of the page.
+We have included everything you need to know for your visit and you will find our personal review and admission discount coupons at the bottom of the page.

 All opinions in this post are our own, which we gained through our experience at the Legoland Toronto location.

 Legoland Toronto is located inside the Vaughn Mills Mall at:

 LEGOLAND® Discovery Centre Toronto

 1 Bass Pro Mills Drive

 Parking is free and ample